thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-WikiJs.md

 <BR CLEAR=”right” />
 <BR CLEAR=”right” />

-Create a new User (if needed) and assign to the respective group.
+Go to User page and add the user to the respective group.
+Users will be created automatically in WikiJs after the user is created in the home page.

 <img src="https://github.com/liquidinvestigations/docs-img/blob/main/adminwikijs6.png" width=600 align=center>